-Master of Science in Industrial Engineering Program Options
+Master of Science in Industrial Engineering Program Information

-Thesis option.
-The MSIE thesis option involves original industrial or manufacturing engineering research or the novel application of existing industrial or manufacturing engineering knowledge to a practical problem.
-Your research topic must be approved by your graduate committee, and your work will be supervised and graded by your major professor.
-You must register your thesis title with the Graduate School and submit your manuscript to the Graduate School for review and approval.
-In addition to completing and submitting your thesis, you will prepare an article that is based on your research and co-authored with your major professor and any other significant contributors to your work.
+Thesis.
+MSIE thesis students conduct original industrial or manufacturing engineering research or apply existing industrial or manufacturing engineering knowledge to a practical problem.
+The research topic must be approved by the student's graduate committee, and their work will be supervised and evaluated by their major professor.
+Eventually, the student will register their thesis title with the Graduate School and submit their thesis manuscript to the Graduate School for review and approval.
+In addition to completing and submitting a thesis, the student will prepare an article that is based on their research and co-authored with their major professor and any other significant contributors to their work.
 This article must be suitable for publication in a refereed journal or conference proceedings.

-Project (non-thesis) option.
-With the MSME project option, you will fulfill the Graduate School’s research-in-lieu-of-thesis requirement by completing a project in which you apply industrial or manufacturing engineering knowledge and methods to a practical problem.
-The project must be approved by your graduate committee and will be supervised and graded by your major professor.
-As with the thesis option, you will document your project with a final report, but the report will not be registered with or reviewed by the Graduate School.
+Project (non-thesis).
+With the MSIE project option, you MSIE thesis students will fulfill the Graduate School’s research-in-lieu-of-thesis requirement by completing a project in which they apply industrial or manufacturing engineering knowledge and methods to a practical problem.
+The project must be approved by the student's graduate committee, and their work will be supervised and evaluated by their major professor.
+As with the thesis option, the student will document their project with a final report, but the report will not be registered with or reviewed by the Graduate School.

 Master of Science in Industrial Engineering Program Requirements and Milestones

-The major milestones in completing your MS in industrial engineering at OSU are charted in the following table.
+The major milestones in completing a MS in industrial engineering at OSU are charted in the following table.
 Click on the links for details.

 University-wide requirements for earning a masters of science degree at Oregon State are detailed on the OSU Graduate School Website.